isomerpages/moe-manjusrisec/index.md

       button: Click here to read more
       url: /spotlight/secondary-1-camp/
   - infobar:
-      title: Singapore Youth Festival 2022 Art Exhibition
-      subtitle: Spotlight
-      description: Manjusri is proud to share that a series of 10 artworks done by our Secondary Two (2021) students, is selected to be presented as part of Project 2050 at the...
-      button: Click here to read more.
-      url: /spotlight/singapore-youth-festival-2022-art-exhibition
-  - infobar:
-      title: MJR School's Choir take part in 2022 National Day Parade
-      subtitle: Spotlight
-      button: Click here to read more
-      url: /spotlight/manjusri-secondary-schools-choir-takes-part-in-2022-national-day-parade
-  - infobar:
       title: Manjusri Sec 40th Anniversary Awards Presentation
       subtitle: Spotlight
       description: "The school held its 40th Anniversary Awards Presentation on 8